Why find the best hamster bedding?

 Carefresh Ultra is an excellent bedding for hamsters.
 However, you do pay for that quality.
 It is significantly more expensive than other options, such as aspen shavings, though the manufacturers claim that it will last twice as long as shavings.

-Carefresh Colors is very similar to Carefresh Ultra.
+Carefresh Colorful creations is very similar to Carefresh Ultra.

-Like Carefresh Ultra, Carefresh Colors is non-toxic and absorbs up to three times its own weight in liquid.
-The main difference between the two products is that Carefresh Colors is available in a variety of colors!
-These include blue, pink and multicolored confetti.
+Like Carefresh Ultra, Carefresh Colorful Creations is non-toxic and absorbs up to three times its own weight in liquid.
+The main difference between the two products is that Carefresh Colorful Creations is available in a variety of colors!
+These include purple, blue and multicolored confetti.

-While we’ve already warned against using inked and dyed materials in your hamster cage, Carefresh Colors has been created using a pet-safe dye that will not run or harm your hamster.
+While we’ve already warned against using inked and dyed materials in your hamster cage, Carefresh Colorful Creations has been created using a pet-safe dye that will not run or harm your hamster.
 This means you can brighten up your hamster cage without worrying about damaging your hamster’s health.

 Kaytee Clean and Cozy